etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

 }
 ```
 ### `onSave()`
-In the following code, onSave adjusts the title and adds a translation when a new greeting is created.
+In this method, the creation of a new record in the Greeting entity is intercepted.
+A validation similar to that of the update event is performed, adding a dot to the title if it does not have one.
+In addition, a translation record (GreetingTrl) is created for the greeting in a specific language (in this example, the language with ID 171, which is Dutch, is used).
 ```java
 public void onSave(@Observes EntityNewEvent event) {
   if (!isValidEvent(event)) {